IMPORTANT – Read this!

-Some people recommend in this blog post to invest in Kuetzal, Envestio and Grupeer.
+Some people recommended in this blog post to invest in Kuetzal, Envestio and Grupeer.
 Unfortunately it turned out Kuetzal and Envestio were scams.
-There are concerns around Grupeer as well, so my recommendation is to avoid depositing any money.

 I decided to run an experiment so reached out to bloggers from the industry and asked them how to invest 10.000 EUR in P2P lending today if they would to have start all over again.

 As this question gets asked a lot among new investors, I thought a post like this will serve them a good starting point.
 However, it will be equally useful for a more experienced investor to improve the platform allocation in their P2P portfolio.
 So I hope everyone will have something to learn from this.

 Before diving more, I must say that this is just an experiment, and nothing more.
 Everyone’s opinion is biased to their own experience, and what works for some, may not work for others, or you.
 So please keep this in mind and do your own research before making any investment.